mkretz/notification-ui/README.md

-# react-intro-app
+# notification-ui
-An app introducing some basic concepts of React and related technologies
+An app for showing the capabilities of Cloud Foundry.
+This is the UI component.